ElisabethJoan/Windows-10-Bootstrap-Scripts/README.md

-Before running this script `run Set-ExecutionPolicy RemoteSigned` in an elevated PowerShell Terminal
+Before running these scripts `run Set-ExecutionPolicy RemoteSigned` in an elevated PowerShell Terminal